Ravendwyr/TradeSkillInfo/README.md

 What it does not do
 -------------------

-TradeSkill Info is only a browsing tool.
+TradeSkillInfo is only a browsing tool.
 It will not assist you in crafting items, but there are a great selection of other addons that provide this functionality.

 Known issues
 ------------

-* The built-in database is mostly up-to-date, but some of the recipes will show incorrect ingredients (for example, showing Autumn's Glow as a reagent for Brilliant Scarlet Ruby).
+* The recipe database is mostly up-to-date, but some of the recipes may show incorrect ingredients in the UI (for example, showing Autumn's Glow as a reagent for Brilliant Scarlet Ruby).
 * A couple of jewelcrafting and inscription recipes may appear more than once.
 This is due to how Blizzard "recycled" the crafting spells.
-* Enchanting scrolls have not been added yet.
+* Enchanting scrolls don't behave properly.

 Configuration